-Hey friends and welcome to week 1 of our Summer Book Study!
+Hey friends and welcome to week 1 of our Summer Book Study and 5 Tips for Making the Most of Small Groups!
 If you are not sure what I am talking about, head over to this post to read the details about it.

 Chapter 1 is titled ‘Time’ and is all about planning and how to utilize your students’ and your own time effective and purposeful.